MarcoP91/deep-learning/CNN/README.md

 # CNN Projects

 A serie of notebooks about experiments with Convolutional Neural Networks. <br>
-DL libraries used: Tensorflow 1.x, Keras
+DL libraries used: Tensorflow 1.x, Keras, Fastai

 Notebooks description: